rumiani/P-W-R/README.md

 # PWM

-I build a simple web app using React and TypeScript.
+I built a simple web app dictionary using React and TypeScript.
 [here's the link to the dictionary](docs/CONTRIBUTING.md)

 I used [owlbot](https://owlbot.info/)  API